pollfish/corona-plugin-pollfish/README.md

 #### 3.2 Copy the relevant files from this repository in your project's structure:

-*	**iOS**:
+##### 3.2.1 iOS

-- Copy the files form the Plugin folder to your ios/Plugin folder in your project
+1. Copy the files form the Plugin folder to your ios/Plugin folder in your project
-- Add the pollfish framework in your project
+2. Add the pollfish framework in your project

 In Xcode, select the target that you want to use and in the Build Phases tab expand the Link Binary With Libraries section.
 Press the + button, and press Add other… In the dialog box that appears, go to the Pollfish framework’s location and select it.